Board of Directors

 Celine Dauphney

-Celine Dauphney is the President and Co-Founder of Urban Valley Transport Ltd., a Mission, BC-based courier and freight service provider in the Greater Vancouver and Fraser Valley.
-Celine has been in the transportation industry for over 15 years and her core experience and duties include budgeting, accounting, project planning as well as creating, communicating, and implementing the organization's vision, mission, and overall goals ensuring that the customer is always benefitting from the company’s efficiencies and experience.
+Celine Dauphney is the President and Co-Founder of Urban Valley Transport Ltd., a Mission, BC-based courier and freight service provider.
+Celine has been in the transportation industry for over 16 years and her core experience and duties include budgeting, accounting, project planning as well as creating, communicating, and implementing the organization's vision, mission, and overall goals ensuring that the customer is always benefitting from the company’s efficiencies and experience.

-Celine, her husband, and their new son chose to move to Mission in 2014 to set down their roots.
-Over the year her passion for the community has only increased inspiring her to become a more actively involved member by volunteering her time, skills, and voice to enhance its appeal.
-Some of Celine's favorite past-times include attending the local Craft/Artisan Markets, Festivals, Cultural Celebrations, and various workshops.
+Celine chose to move to Mission in 2014 to set down roots.
+Over the years, her passion for the community has only increased, inspiring her to become a more actively involved member by volunteering her time, skills, and voice to enhance its appeal.
+Some of Celine's favorite pasttimes include attending the local Craft/Artisan Markets, Festivals, Cultural Celebrations, and various workshops.

 Celine Dauphney, Urban Valley Transport